 E Glass Fibre

-Final Advanced Materials offers a full range of products in various forms of E-glass fibre: packings, felts and sewing thread.
+Final Advanced Materials offers a full range of products in various forms of E-fiberglass: packings, felts and sewing thread.

-E-glass fibre has been in use since 1930, in large-scale industrial applications, as a high-temperature insulator for electrical conductors.
-E-glass fibres are the most widespread in use, whether in the textile industry or for composite materials, and are present in 90 % of reinforcements.
+Fibreglass has been in use since 1930, in large-scale industrial applications, as a high-temperature insulator for electrical conductors.
+E-glass fibres are the most widespread in use, whether in the textile industry or for composite materials, and are present in 90% of reinforcements.
 This high-quality fibre is distinguished by its resistance to high temperatures and its excellent electrical insulating properties.
-This fibre is rot-proof, resistant to the most common chemical agents and dimensionally stable, even if substantial variations in humidity and temperature.
+This fibre is rot-proof, resistant to the most common chemical agents and remains dimensionally stable, even against substantial variations in humidity and temperature.

-E-glass filaments of diameter exceeding 9 μm can cause skin irritations.
-For this reason, E-glass fibre cords supplied are produced from textured and twisted strands of diameter ranging from 6 to 9 µm.
+E-glass filaments of diameter exceeding 9μm can cause skin irritations, whereas filaments with a diameter under 3μm can build up in the respiratory system.
+For these reasons, E-glass fibres supplied by Final Advanced Materials are produced from textured and twisted strands of diameter ranging from 6 to 9µm.

 These E-glass products complement Newtex’s product range.

-E-glass fiber’s manufacturing follows several steps.
+E-fibreglass’s manufacturing follows several steps.
 First, boron oxide is added to silica, lime, alumina and magnesia.
 Alkaline oxides are excluded from this mix.
-This composition is then ignited and at around 800 °C, the molten paste begins to take on a viscous consistency, then liquid: it vitrifies.
+This composition is then ignited and at around 800 °C. The molten paste begins to take on a viscous consistency, then liquid before it vitrifies.
 At 1,500 °C, the last bubbles and impurities disappear from the glass.
-When refined, the molten mass is perfectly transparent when it leaves the furnace and the mass is passed through dies (platinum alloy plates pierced with hundreds of holes) to produce a glass thread.
+When refined, the molten mass is perfectly transparent and the mass is passed through dies (platinum alloy plates pierced with hundreds of holes) to produce a glass thread.
 This thread is then sized, wound and dried.

 Physical and mechanical characteristics

-E-glass fibre products are particularly resistant to abrasion and vibration and have excellent flexibility.
-The glass thread has a higher specific resistance (tensile strength/volumetric mass) than that of steel.
+E-glass products are particularly resistant to abrasion and vibration and have excellent flexibility.
+Glass threads have a higher specific resistance (tensile strength/volumetric mass) than that of steel.
 This feature makes it possible to develop glass threads that reinforce high-performance composites.

 Thermal Properties